ZacksAmber/utils/README.md

   - Runtime: Python3
   - Dependencies: None
   - Usage: Put animations, subtitles, and the program in the same directory.
 Then run the program.
   - Possible Issues: The program only recognizes the following file extensions.
-For more extensions, you need add `|(\.extension_name)` in the counterpart.
+For more extensions, you need to add `|(\.extension_name)` in the counterpart.
     - Videos: `.mkv`, `.mp4`, `.avi`, `.mov`
     - Subtitles: `.ssa`, `.ass`, `.srt`, `.smi`